jayeshpawar28/Football-EDA/README.md

-# FIFA Football Analytics Project 🎮⚽
+# FIFA Football Analysis ⚽

-Welcome to my FIFA Football Analytics project!
-This project involves performing Exploratory Data Analysis (EDA) on FIFA football data using Python and pandas.
+Welcome to my FIFA Football Analysis project!
+This project involves performing Exploratory Data Analysis (EDA) on FIFA football data using Python, Pandas and Seaborn.

 ## 📝 Project Overview
 - **Objective**: To analyze FIFA football data and uncover key insights about players, teams, and overall trends.